BLOG

 3. Work Environment and Organizational Culture

-The overall workplace culture including company policies, communication style, and leadership approach plays a major role in shaping employee attitudes.
+The overall workplace culture including company policies, communication style, and leadership approach plays a major role in shaping employee attitude and behavior in the workplace.

 • A transparent and inclusive work culture leads to higher engagement.